yluATlzu/3DReconstruction_SE/README.md

 To run the experiments with simulation data
 ----------------------------------------------------
 1. Change into the directory $SE/SimulatedData
+2. Run 'produceSimulatedProjections(NumP, SNR)', where the values of NumP and SNR can be choosen from the following list
-2. Run 'testSimulatedData(NumP, SNR)', where the values of NumP and SNR can be choosen from the following list:
+2. Run 'testSimulatedData(NumP, SNR)', where the values of NumP and SNR can be choosen from the following list

 NumP 	  SNR